reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 }

 ```
 Here we have specified an hourly interval with a cron macro: `hourly` instead of the less readable cron expression `0 0 * * * *`.

-Similar to this, Spring also provides the macros `@yearly`, `@monthly`, `@weekly`, and `@daily`
+Spring provides the following macros

+* `@hourly`,
+* `@yearly`,
+* `@monthly`,
+* `@weekly`, and
+* `@daily`

 ## Deploying Multiple Scheduler Instances with ShedLock

-As we have seen so far with Spring Scheduler, it is very easy to schedule jobs by attaching the `@Scheduler` annotation over methods in Spring Beans.
-However, in distributed environments when we deploy multiple instances of our application, it cannot handle scheduler synchronization over multiple instances.
+As we have seen so far with Spring Scheduler, it is very easy to schedule jobs by attaching the `@Scheduler` annotation to methods in Spring Beans.
+However, in distributed environments when we deploy multiple instances of our application, **it cannot handle scheduler synchronization over multiple instances**.
 Instead, it executes the jobs simultaneously on every node.

 ShedLock is a library that ensures our scheduled tasks when deployed in multiple instances are executed at most once at the same time.
 It uses a locking mechanism by acquiring a lock on one instance of the executing job which prevents the execution of another instance of the same job.